hww/XiKeyboard/README.md

 ### Key Map Item

-Any object wich can be binded to the keymap have to be based on this class.
+Any object wich can be binded to the key map have to be based on this class.

 | Field | Info |
 |-------|------|